HengGao12/henggao12.github.io/_pages/about.md

 ---

 Welcome to my personal homepage! \
-Currently, my work mainly focus on the topic about **Out-of-Distribution Detection**.
+Currently, my work mainly focus on the topic about **Out-of-Distribution Detection and its Applications**.